Essentials for a Successful Camping Trip

 REI Kingdom Tents

 The Kingdom series from REI offers versatility, ample room and great additional options including an attached garage that you can use to store your gear and not take up space in the actual living quarters.
-The Kingdom tents come in 4, 6, and 8 person options with a peak height of 6’3” it offers lots of head room, and features such as a divider gives you privacy while the other people sleep.
-1st time setup this tent took me about 45 minutes, the instructions are written fairly easily but I do recommend watching there setup video to make it that much easier.
-Once you get the hang of it with 2 people it should only take 20-30 minutes.
+The Kingdom tents come in four, six, and eight person options with a peak height of 6’3” it offers lots of head room, and features such as a divider gives you privacy while the other people sleep.
+First time setup this tent took me about 45 minutes, the instructions are written fairly easily but I do recommend watching there setup video to make it that much easier.
+Once you get the hang of it with two people it should only take 20-30 minutes.

 Kelty Camp Cabin

-If you are looking for more of a cabin style tent, than the Kelty Camp Cabin would be for you, with vertical walls and simple set up this 4 person tent allows the most standing room in it’s class, The open roof allows for great stargazing in the wild, and the grommets are color coded with the poles to make setup a breeze.
-This tent took me 30 minutes to set up on a windy beach day by myself, so under ideal conditions this should be a simple 10 minute setup.
+If you are looking for more of a cabin style tent, than the Kelty Camp Cabin would be for you, with vertical walls and simple set up this four person tent allows the most standing room in it’s class, The open roof allows for great stargazing in the wild, and the grommets are color coded with the poles to make setup a breeze.
+This tent took me thirty minutes to set up on a windy beach day by myself, so under ideal conditions this should be a simple ten minute setup.

 Big Agnes Fly Creek HV 2

 If your looking for a backpacking tent that offers great ventilation, ample headroom, easy setup, and ultra light you can’t go wrong with the Big Agnes Fly Creek HV tent series.
-The tent is a breeze to set up in only 10 minutes, there special pole system allows for higher and wider headroom for comfort sitting up, and weighing in at just under 2 lbs for the 2 person tent it’s super easy to pack and carry.
+The tent is a breeze to set up in only ten minutes, there special pole system allows for higher and wider headroom for comfort sitting up, and weighing in at just under two lbs for the two person tent it’s super easy to pack and carry.
 Not to mention the genius clip system for attaching the fly and the adequate vestibule allows you to keep the door open and still stay dry in a light rain.

 Sleeping Bags

 Another staple when it comes camping, sleeping bags are your lifeline to keeping warm and comfortable at night, with different variations and temperature options available it can be hard to choose.
 The ratings are based on a survival rating so a 30 degree sleeping bag is designed to keep you alive above 30 degrees but not necessarily comfortable, and what can keep one person comfortable at 30 degrees may not keep another person comfortable.
-Types can range from rectangular, to mummy to double wide.
+Types can range from rectangular, to mummy, to double wide.
 Mummy giving you the most warmth as it cradles in your body heat, to rectangular being roomier, while the double gives the option of sharing the warmth with your partner.
 Fills can be synthetic offering you typically more weight per fill, to a down fill which gives you the lightest and often warmest option, although could sacrifice waterproofing in wet conditions.
 Here are a few good options for various sleeping temps:

 Kelty Tru Comfort Series

-The Tru Comfort series from Kelty come in a 35 and 20 degree option (childs, adults, and double wide versions) with synthetic fill, it’s a great economical mummy style bag that packs some really cool features.
+The Tru Comfort series from Kelty come in a 35 and 20 degree option (child, adult, and double wide versions) with synthetic fill, it’s a great economical mummy style bag that packs some really cool features.
 It offers a special pocket for storing your smart device, includes an integrated “blanket” which can be used to help insulate you more or placed to the side on those warmer summer nights, if you still get toasty the bottom opens up to stick your feet out.
 It’s a bit on the heavier/bulkier side so I wouldn’t use it back packing but it’s great for car camping on those late spring summer excursions.

 The North Face Cats Meow